Shock tactics: Pre-modern

 Shock tactics were usually performed by heavy cavalry, but were sometimes achieved by heavy infantry.
 The most famous shock tactic is the medieval cavalry charge.
-This shock attack was conducted by heavily armoured cavalry armed with lances, usually crouched, galloping at full speed against an enemy infantry and/or cavalry formations.
+This shock attack was conducted by heavily armoured cavalry armed with lances, usually couched, galloping at full speed against an enemy infantry and/or cavalry formations.

 Modern

 After the introduction of firearms, the use of the cavalry charge as a common military tactic waned.
 Infantry shock action required the holding of fire until the enemy was in very close range, and was used in defence as well as attack.
 The favorite tactic of the Duke of Wellington was for the infantry to fire a volley and then give a loud cheer and charge.
-During the Second Italian War of Independence, the French Army used shock tactics to overcome the superior range of the Austrian Lorenz rifle, quickly closing into Austrian lines with bayonet charges with 100-men battalions, six men deep, making use of loose line formations and taking advantage of the Lorenz curved trajectory to minimize casualties.
+During the Second Italian War of Independence, the French Army used shock tactics to overcome the superior range of the Austrian Lorenz rifle, quickly closing into enemy lines with bayonet charges sending battalions—each one with 100 troops, six soldiers deep—making use of loose line formations and taking advantage of the Lorenz curved trajectory to minimize casualties.
 The Austrians emulated these tactics against the Prussians during the Austro-Prussian War, but without success.
-In fact, the Stoßtaktik ("shock tactics") negated the Lorenz range and muzzle velocity advantages over the Dreyse needle gun used by the Prussian Army.
+The use of Stoßtaktiks negated the Lorenz range and muzzle velocity advantages over the Dreyse needle gun used by the Prussian Army.

 The increasing firepower of machine guns, mortars, and artillery made this tactic increasingly hazardous.
 World War I saw the infantry charge at its worst, when masses of soldiers made frontal, and often disastrous, attacks on entrenched enemy positions.

 Shock tactics began to be viable again with the invention of tanks and airplanes.
 During World War II, the Germans adapted shock tactics to modern mechanized warfare, known as blitzkrieg, which gained considerable achievements during the war and was afterwards adopted by most modern armies.

 The United States tactic of shock and awe during the Second Gulf War was a shock tactic based on overwhelming military superiority on land and unchallenged dominance in naval and aerial warfare.